fluxninja/aperture/docs/content/guides/api-quota-management.md

 ```

 The next step is making a `startFlow` call to Aperture.
 For this call, it is
-important to specify the control point (`quota-scheduling-example` in our
+important to specify the control point (`quota-scheduling-feature` in our
 example) and the labels that will align with the quota scheduling policy.
 The
 `priority` label is necessary for request prioritization, while the `workload`
 label differentiates each request.
 In this example, we're only tracking and